-The Group's international operations face a number of legal issues related mainly to changes in local permits and fines imposed by Independent Regulatory Agencies.
+The Group's international operations face a number of legal issues related mainly to local permits regime and proceedings by Independent Regulatory Agencies.
 Such cases include a dispute in connection with the local tank depots of Jugopetrol AD in Montenegro.
 The likelihood for an outflow of resources as a result of this case is assessed as remote.
 Management believes that no additional material liabilities will arise as a result of the above case over and above those recognized in the consolidated and Company financial statements.